 Discussing the issue of who administers Narcan actually splits into two discussions: who does use the drug and who should?

-In the status quo, emergency personnel and EMS first responders are the primary parties involved in administrating Narcan.
+In the status quo, emergency medical personnel and EMS first responders are the primary parties involved in administering Narcan.
 Police and fire departments have to receive special training instructing them how to use the drug and how to identify someone in need of Narcan in parts of the country where the opioid crisis has been especially severe.

-These movements to get Narcan into the hands of more emergency personnel appears to be making an impact, as data involving EMS first responders using Narcan show that usage jumped by 75 percent between 2012 and 2016.
+These movements to get Narcan into the hands of more emergency personnel appear to be making an impact, as data involving EMS first responders using Narcan show that usage jumped by 75 percent between 2012 and 2016.

 Who Should be Using Narcan?

 As for the people who should have the drug handy and know how to administer it?
 Preferably everyone.
 While drug overdoses are much more common in some parts of the country, you truly never know when someone near you is going to need intervention using a specialized medication.

 According to Shatterproof, an opioid addiction advocacy group, U.S. Surgeon General Jerome Adams issued an advisory in April of 2018 about Narcan and other drugs containing Naloxone.
 Basically, Adams recommended that more people should be trained to use Naloxone to save lives and carry it on their person whenever possible.